What is Peri/Menopause?

 Some supportive herbs include:

-Our Founder, Yvonne, formulated our Inner Beauty Clear Skin Tincture with many of these herbs to help soothe her peri/menopause discomfort, and it’s been shared and appreciated by many women in our circle ever since.
+Our Inner Beauty Clear Skin Tincture with many of these herbs help to soothe peri/menopause discomfort, and it’s been shared and appreciated by many women in our circle ever since.

 Community Support